payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 * Modules will fail with an error message if user tries to load a package which was not built for the values of the depenency packages loaded.

+.. _Modulepath-based Strategy:

 -------------------------
-Modulepath-based strategy
+Modulepath-based Strategy
 -------------------------

-This strategy makes use of the ability of modules to support multiple directories in the MODULEPATH setting.
+This strategy makes use of the ability of modules to support multiple directories in the MODULEPATH environmental variable.
 Everytime a module is loaded on which other modules might depend, a new path is added to MODULEPATH containing the modulefiles which depend on the newly added module.

-This is basically the same strategy that is used in the hierarchical approach in Lua Modules (lmod).
+This is basically similar to the strategy that is used in the hierarchical modulefile approach in Lua Modules (lmod).

 Implementation
 --------------